A cyber-attack takes place every 39 seconds.

 3. Use a VPN (Virtual Private Network)

 A VPN is an online service that hides your IP address and encryption your Internet traffic.
-While it can’t protect you from malware infections (that’s why you use an antivirus/antimalware program with it), it can prevent cybercriminals from monitoring your traffic.
+While it can’t protect you from malware infections (that’s why you use an antivirus or antimalware program with it), it can prevent cyber criminals from monitoring your traffic.

 “Wait – can hackers do that?”

-They definitely can if you use unencrypted public WiFi, or if you connect to a fake network as we mentioned at #2.
+They definitely can if you use unencrypted public WiFi or connect to a fake network, as we mentioned at #2.

-Basically, if you use unsecured public WiFi, a hacker could successfully eavesdrop on your online traffic, and intercept some of the data packets you send to various websites.
+If you use unsecured public WiFi, a hacker could successfully eavesdrop on your online traffic and intercept some of the data packets you send to various websites.

-That pretty much means a cybercriminal could steal your login credentials, credit card info, and audio/video files.
-Not to mention they’ll get info about your browsing habits, which they could then sell-off on the deep web, or use in phishing and vishing attacks.
+A cybercriminal could steal your login credentials, credit card information, and audio/video files.
+They’ll also get information about your browsing habits, which they could then sell on the dark web or use in phishing and vishing attacks.

 Currently, around 31.99% of worldwide public WiFi networks don’t use reliable encryption.
 Sadly, even the ones that do use WPA2 are risky since cybercriminals can break WPA2 if they are skilled enough.